-If you’ve set your heart on getting a dog and you’ve done your research, you may find that you have a difficult decision Labrador vs Golden which to choose?
+If you’ve set your heart on getting a dog and whittled down your choices to a few suitable housemates.

 With both the Labrador Retriever and the Golden Retriever consistently being in the top 10 most popular dog breeds in both the UK and America, it can be difficult deciding between the two.

 Labrador vs Golden, how do you choose?
-We’ve rounded up the all the relevant information in one handy place to help you decide on the perfect doggy partner for you.
+We’ve rounded up the all the relevant information in one handy place to help you choose the perfect doggy partner for you.

 If you’re not a history buff you may find reading about the breed history a bit of a bore.
 But the history of any dog can give you vital clues to understanding the natural instincts of your dog.

 For many people, looks play a major role in choosing a dog.
 However, this often ends up with a mismatch between what the human wants from the relationship and what the dog wants from the relationship.

 Knowing what your dog was initially bred to do can help you avoid making a mistake and save both you and your new friend a lot of communication issues and distress.

 The Labrador didn’t start out as the breed that we know today.
 Originally called the St. John’s dog after the capital city of Newfoundland where it originated in the 1700’s.

 Famous for its love of water and its natural desire to retrieve, the Labrador was used by fisherman to help retrieve fishing lines, nets and ropes.
 What’s more, the Labrador was capable of diving under the water to recover any fish that may have escaped.